SUSE/habootstrap-formula/README.md

 cd habootstrap-formula
 vagrant up
 vagrant ssh master -- sudo salt '\*' state.highstate
+vagrant ssh node1 -- sudo crm_mon -1s | grep "CLUSTER OK: 2 nodes online"
+vagrant ssh node2 -- sudo crm_mon -1s | grep "CLUSTER OK: 2 nodes online"
 ```

 These steps will create the cluster nodes (salt master, and two ha cluster nodes).
 In order to play with the formula, the file `test/pillar/cluster.sls` can be changed to apply different options to the cluster nodes (check the options in `pillar.example`).

-**Warning: salt highstate command may fail in the inti node, as the secondary nodes ssh public keys are already authorized in the initial node when pacemaker is started**
+**Warning: salt highstate command may show a failure in the init node, as the secondary nodes ssh public keys are already authorized in the initial node when pacemaker is started.
+Even this error the cluster is properly initialized.**

 To add more nodes to the cluster, new nodes information must be added to `Vagrantfile`, `test/salt/common/hosts.sls` and `test/salt/top.sls` files.